-As a publicly-owned utility, we exist for the benefit of our local community--a community that is known for its dedication to environmental sustainability and stewardship.
-Consistent with the values of our customer-owners, and we're always looking to reduce our impact on the environment and to protect energy and water resources for generations to come.
+As a publicly-owned utility, we exist for the benefit of our local community—a community that is known for its dedication to environmental sustainability and stewardship.
+Consistent with the values of our customer-owners, we're always looking to reduce our impact on the environment and to protect energy and water resources for generations to come.

 EWEB has a long history of environmental stewardship, particularly in the areas of power resources, energy and water conservation, and watershed protection.
 Looking ahead, we're committed to building on successes captured in past decades.

 For EWEB, climate leadership means:

 In order to measure progress toward these goals and to better understand our contribution to global climate change, we prepare a biennial greenhouse gas (GHG) inventory.
 The focus is on the GHG emissions associated with core business operations, such as fleet fuel consumption, electricity and natural gas use.